idorenyinbassey/glad_tidings_school_mgmt/docs/adding_users_guide.md

 ### Setting Initial Password
 When creating a user, you can:
 1. Set a temporary password during creation
-2. Check "Send welcome email to user" to automatically email the user their login credentials
+   - When a new user is created, a welcome email with login credentials is automatically sent
    - The welcome email includes their username and temporary password
    - The user will be instructed to change their password on first login

+When editing an existing user, you can:
+1. Choose the "Send welcome email to user" option in the user edit form
+   - This will send a welcome email with instructions to the user (without changing their password)

 ### Password Reset
 Users can reset their passwords by: